 - Exploiting legal action

-If you or someone you know is experiencing Family Violence, alternatively if you know that someone is committing Family Violence, you can contact the University’s Speak Up service.
-Speak Up can provide you with expert advice, support, information and referrals.
+If you or someone you know is experiencing Family Violence, alternatively if you know that someone is committing Family Violence, you can contact the University’s Safer Community service.
+Safer Community can provide you with expert advice, support, information and referrals.
 You can also contact us anonymously through our online reporting form.

-Not sure if Speak Up covers your issue?
-Get in touch for a consult or check out the Speak Up website for information.
+Not sure if Safer Community covers your issue?
+Get in touch for a consult or check out the Safer Community website for information.

 Key facts about family violence